 Tips to Make the Border Experience Easier

-General Rules for Dealing with Border Officials
+General Rules for Dealing with Customs Officials

 - Tell the truth.
 The U.S. and Canada are sharing criminal and other agency databases that contain a whole lot of information about you.
 If you are caught lying you may be turned back or possibly even charged with a crime.
-The border agencies now retain a record of each time you cross the border so being turned away could make it much tougher, if not impossible, to get across at a later date.
+The border agencies now keep a record of each time you cross the border so being turned away could make it much tougher, if not impossible, to get across at a later date.

 - Be courteous.
 Political commentary or sarcastic comments about police powers could significantly extend your conversation with port officials.
 Unless you enjoy spending quality time with law enforcement you should bottle up that attitude until you are safely across the border.

 - Only answer questions you are asked, and avoid trying to be witty.

 What The Driver Should Do at a Border Crossing